Greg Mullins (baseball)

-Gregory Eugene Mullins is a former Major League Baseball pitcher.
+Gregory Eugene Mullins, aka "Mully" (born December 13, 1971) is a former Major League Baseball pitcher.
 Mullins was signed by the Milwaukee Brewers as a free agent in 1995.
 He played with the team at the Major League level in 1998.

-Mullins played at the collegiate level at St. John's River State College and the University of North Florida.
+Mullins played sparingly at the collegiate level at St. John's River State College and the University of North Florida.